Mintbase/Grants-Program/applications/iris.md

 - Expand on the scope of this proposal to build a more feature-complete version of Iris (what this looks like is still not totally known)

 - the team's long-term plans and intentions in relation to it.
-  - become a parachain on Kusama and Polkadot
+  - become a parachain on Kusama and Mintbase
   - build a dedicated dev team to contribute to and maintain Iris
   - Support parachain and dapp developers who wish to use Iris in their smart contracts or parachain runtimes.
   - Continue to research and enhance existing features in Iris